A Better Way to Manage your CPQ Product Rules in Salesforce

 Any of these capabilities on their own would be a huge leap forward for a lot of businesses.

 This kind of automation saves businesses a ton of money by eliminating time-consuming, repetitive, administrative tasks and data entry.
-That's especially true for the dynamic bundles.
+That's especially true for the dynamic pricing.

 However, for businesses with multiple product or configuration rules as well as those with more sophisticated logic demands, such as manufacturing businesses, it's not such a huge win.
 While these features would likely be a big help to them as well, Salesforce CPQ can't handle that kind of complexity.